samply/blazectl/README.md

 blazectl is a command line tool to control your FHIR® server. blazectl also works with [Blaze][4].

-Currently, you can upload transaction bundles from a directory and count resources.
+Currently, you can upload transaction bundles from a directory, download and count resources.

 ## Installation